 Before buying a knife sharpener, bone up on the difference between sharpening and honing as well as various key factors and features—including material, suitability, and safety—of these precision tools.

 Sharpening vs. Honing

-Sharpening removes metal from a dull blade to create the ideal angle (also known as the grind).
-While this process alone will restore sharpness, the grinding process itself can leave microscopic nicks in the blade’s edge.
+- Sharpening removes metal from a dull blade to create the ideal angle (also known as the profile or grind).
+Although this process alone will restore sharpness, grinding itself can leave microscopic nicks on the blade’s edge.
 That’s where honing comes in.

-Honing a blade smoothes the surface.
+- Honing a blade smoothes the surface.
 A honing rod will smooth any nicks and dents out of the blade, creating a perfectly tuned blade edge.
 A quick honing after the sharpening process will yield a sharp, smooth edge.

 Most sharpeners can handle a variety of knife sizes, but it’s wise to check which blade type and grind angle a sharpener can service.
 Standard blades tend to come with 20-degree grind angles, which are durable and easy to maintain with a whetstone and honing rod.

 Most pull-through V-notch systems sharpen at preset 18- or 22-degree angles.
 An 18-degree angle is sharp but will require more frequent sharpening, ultimately reducing the life of the blade.
 Electric sharpeners usually sharpen at 15- to 20-degree angles.

 To sharpen serrated knives and ceramic knives, look for a model that specifically states its suitability for these blades.
 Using a standard sharpener on a serrated or ceramic blade will drastically reduce the useful life of the knife.